History of Maindee Pools, Wales, UK

 Fires in 2007

-In 2007 Maindee Baths was hit by arsonists twice in one day, when the council was told that people are getting into buildings they stated that they can’t do anything to stop the 21st-century kids.
+In 2007, arsonists hit Maindee Baths twice in one day.
+When someone told the council that people were getting into buildings, the council stated that they couldn’t do anything to stop the 21st-century kids.

 For Sale – 2008 and 2009

 In 2008, Newport City Council decided to put Maindee Pools up for sale, with a guide price of £100,000.
-It was later sold for £76,000 by a Newport man who wanted a family home.
-He later then put Maindee Pool back up for sale without the house attached and was brought by the Gassor family in £56,000.
+A Newport man who wanted a family home later sold it for £76,000.
+He later then put Maindee Pool back up for sale without the house attached and it was bought by the Gassor family for £56,000.